What Are the Energy Solutions?

 If in your society you can build nuclear, and you think that’s a good deal, then you should do it.
 As long as you will cope with your own nuclear waste, that is.

 Don’t hold out hope for the small modular nuclear reactor however.
 It will not make cheap kWh, period.
-It is pure #hopium , predicated on a fundamental misunderstanding of engineering economics.
-I’ll deal with that in a subsequent article.
+It is pure #hopium, predicated on a fundamental misunderstanding of engineering economics.
+I’ll deal with that in a subsequent article (link given above).

 We had a good party for the past 300 yrs on the stored solar energy the earth put up for us in the form of fossil fuels.
 But sadly, the party’s over.

 We learned some foolish energy use practices in that time, like dragging two tonnes of steel around per person everywhere we go.
-We’ll need to un-learn that to some degree.
+Well need to un-learn that to some degree.
 We’ll need to be smarter.
 We’ll need to move information rather than people whenever that’s practical (COVID taught us that this was far more practical than we imagined!).
 We’ll need to combine moving our bodies to where we want to go, with our need for physical exercise.
-And we’ll need to build more public transit, and densify our communities to make that transit a viable option.
-That’s however a 50+ yr, multi-trillion dollar exercise.
-It’s not going to happen tomorrow.
+And well need to build more public transit, and densify our communities to make that transit a viable option.
+Thats however a 70+ yr, multi-trillion dollar exercise.
+Its not going to happen tomorrow.

 This also means that we use thermodynamic work as work, not stupidly as if it were heat!